Ride to Hell: Retribution: Plot

-In 1969, Vietnam veteran Jake Conway returns home to his family of plains bikers, which include his uncle Mack and brother Mikey.
-Mikey has grown distant from his brother and shows disdain for his uncle, but is infatuated with his college friend and tutor, Ellie, who likes bands.
-Mikey leaves angered when Mack refuses to allow him to go to a concert with Ellie.
-Mack sends Jake after him, and after consoling him, they go to a diner.
-Outside, Mikey is confronted by The Devil's Hand biker gang.
-Jake intervenes as Devil's Hand member Colt notices Mikey's jacket, causing a chase.
-The Devil's Hand holds the brothers at gunpoint, demanding to know where they got the jacket until Meathook threatens Mikey with a knife.
-Mikey says the original wearer of the jacket was his and Jake's father, William Conway (whom Meathook recognizes as "Toledo" Conway).
-Meathook slits Mikey's throat, and as Jake mourns his brother, he is shot and left for dead by Colt.
+In 1969, Vietnam veteran Jake Conway returns to his home town of Dead End and his family of bikers, comprising his uncle Mack and brother Mikey.
+The latter is infatuated with his college friend and tutor, Ellie, and leaves angered when Mack refuses to allow him to go to a concert with her.
+Jake goes after Mikey, and after consoling him, they go to a diner.
+Outside, Mikey is confronted by the Devil's Hand biker gang, which includes members Colt, Meathook, and Anvil.
+Colt recognizes the emblem on Mikey's jacket as of that of a rival gang's, Retribution.
+After chasing them, the Devil's Hand hold the brothers at gunpoint and Meathook threatens Mikey's life, forcing Jake to reveal the jacket was their father's, William Conway.
+Meathook kills Mikey, and Jake is shot and left for dead by Colt.

-Jake survives the bullet wound and is patched up by Mack.
-Jake swears vengeance on the Devil's Hand gang and hunts the bikers one by one.
-Mack helps Jake find Anvil, who is revealed to be in San Alfonso, where he escapes after being discovered.
-Jake then goes to Army Officer Tyrell, who gives him weapons after proving himself.
-Anvil ambushes Mack and Jake but escapes after they deal with his henchman.
-Jake hunts down Anvil and kills him.
-Ellie contacts Jake and tells him about Dr. Blotter, who does dealings with Colt.
+Jake survives and swears vengeance on the Devil's Hand.
+Mack helps Jake find Anvil in San Alfonso, who flees to an abandoned brewery.
+Jake goes to Army Officer Tyrell for weapons, before returning to the brewery with Mack and killing Anvil after a chase.
+Ellie contacts Jake and tells him about Dr. Blotter, a drug dealer who deals with Colt.
 Blotter sends him to Fogwood to meet with Colt's lover, Naomi.
-In Fogwood, Jake saves Naomi from Bar Loggers, the two have sex, and she later tells him Colt's location—Seven Wells Ranch.
+There, Jake saves Naomi from some loggers, the two have sex, and she discloses Colt is at Seven Wells Ranch.